Affimed Reports Topline Data from AFM13 Monotherapy Phase 2 REDIRECT Study in Patients with Relapsed or Refractory Peripheral T Cell Lymphoma

 - Company to discuss results during AFM13 investor event today at 4:00 p.m.
 CST / 5:00 p.m.
 EST

-/EIN News/ -- HEIDELBERG, Germany, Dec.
+HEIDELBERG, Germany, Dec.
 10, 2022 (GLOBE NEWSWIRE) -- Affimed N.V.
-(Nasdaq: AFMD) (“Affimed”, or the “Company”), a clinical-stage immuno-oncology company committed to giving patients back their innate ability to fight cancer, today announced topline data from its phase 2 REDIRECT study investigating AFM13 monotherapy in patients with advanced-stage r/r PTCL.
+AFMD ("Affimed", or the "Company"), a clinical-stage immuno-oncology company committed to giving patients back their innate ability to fight cancer, today announced topline data from its phase 2 REDIRECT study investigating AFM13 monotherapy in patients with advanced-stage r/r PTCL.

 Primary efficacy measures include ORR of 32.4% and a complete response (CR) rate of 10.2%.
 Key secondary and exploratory outcome measures include safety, durability of response, progression free survival and overall survival.
 The safety profile of AFM13 was well managed and consistent with previously reported data of prior and ongoing clinical studies with AFM13.
 Median DoR was 2.3 months, median PFS was 3.5 months and median OS was 13.8 months.